Hymenoscyphus fraxineus (T. Kowalski) Baral, Queloz & Hosoya

-Hymenoscyphus fraxineus, causal agent of ash dieback: new locations
+Hymenoscyphus fraxineus, causal agent of ash dieback: new hosts

 Name: Hymenoscyphus fraxineus (T. Kowalski) Baral, Queloz & Hosoya

 Hymenoscyphus fraxineus, causal agent of ash dieback, infects Fraxinus spp. (ash) trees.
 Trees exhibit shoot and leaf wilting, leaf drop, bark necrosis, and dieback (Milenkovi? et al, 2017).
-Ash dieback has been reported in Europe from Austria, Belgium, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Guernsey, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Netherlands, Norway, Poland, Romania, Russia, Slovakia, Slovenia, Sweden, Switzerland, UK, and Ukraine (EPPO, 2017).
+Ash dieback has been reported in Europe from Austria, Belgium, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Guernsey, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Montenegro, Netherlands, Norway, Poland, Romania, Russia, Serbia, Slovakia, Slovenia, Sweden, Switzerland, UK, and Ukraine (EPPO, 2017).
 It has been reported in Asia from China, Japan, and the Republic of Korea (EPPO, 2017).
+Plants for planting (Kirisits et al., 2012) and wood (Husson et al., 2012) are considered likely pathways for long-range spread of H. fraxineus.

 Issues of Concern: